peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 This value with trailing zeros removed.
-Note that if the result has a very high exponent and the context says to clamp high exponents, there may still be some trailing zeros in the mantissa (significand).
+Note that if the result has a very high exponent and the context says to clamp high exponents, there may still be some trailing zeros in the significand.

 <a id="Remainder_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Remainder